duyanh-y4n/firmware-st-b-l475e-iot01a/trained-model-sdk/README.md

 - choose model
 - unzip file to source folder
-- run command AT+RUNIMPULSE or AT+RUNIMPULSECONT
+- compile test firmware and run command AT+RUNIMPULSE or AT+RUNIMPULSECONT

 ## model description